macvincent/Single-Image-3D-Photography/README.md

 # Acknowledgments

-Our work builds upon `SLIDE: Single Image 3D Photography with Soft Layering and Depth-aware Inpainting` by [Jamapani et al. ICCV 2021 (Oral).](https://varunjampani.github.io/slide/).
-For code structure, we drew inspiration from `3D Photography using Context-aware Layered Depth Inpainting` by [Shih et al. CVPR 2020.](https://github.com/vt-vl-lab/3d-photo-inpainting/blob/master/README.md).
-Thank you to the authors of the latter paper for making their code available.
+Our work builds upon `SLIDE: Single Image 3D Photography with Soft Layering and Depth-aware Inpainting` by [Jamapani et al. ICCV 2021 (Oral)](https://varunjampani.github.io/slide/).
+For code structure, we drew inspiration from `3D Photography using Context-aware Layered Depth Inpainting` by [Shih et al. CVPR 2020](https://github.com/vt-vl-lab/3d-photo-inpainting/blob/master/README.md).
+Thank you to the authors of the latter paper for making their code publicly available.